JatinRoopak/AR-Vision-Pipeline/README.md

 3. Using Custom 3D Models or Images
 3D Models: Place your .obj files in the src/ directory alongside the scripts (or create a dedicated assets folder).
 Update the file path in your code where obj_loader.py or overlay_model.py is called.

-2D Overlay: If you want to overlay a specific image (like an institutional logo), ensure the .jpg/.png is in the directory and update the relevant variable in overlay_img.py or main.py.
+2D Overlay: If you want to overlay a specific image (like a logo), ensure the .jpg/.png is in the directory and update the relevant variable in overlay_img.py or main.py.

 4. Camera Calibration (For Accurate Projections)
 For the 3D models to perfectly lock onto the physical tags without jittering, accurate camera intrinsic parameters are required.